This Week in Cannabis: Top Stories From Across Canada From Apr. 5-11Jesse B. StaniforthApril 12, 2019

 Those who’d rather a low-THC, high-CBD strain or nothing—those who want the highest THC cultivars available—aren’t likely to accept an eighth of Northern Lights as compensation.

-Unfortunately, this situation is provoking complaints across the retail world, where the Globe and Mail reports popular high-THC cultivars are quick to sell out in Alberta stores
+Unfortunately, this situation is provoking complaints across the retail world, where the Globe and Mail reports popular high-THC cultivars are quick to sell out in Alberta stores, leaving consumers frustrated.

 Meanwhile, cannabis consumers less particular in their tastes should expect confusion, rather than frustration, according to more reports that the public has little awareness of cannabis producers or brands and are likely to buy based on THC and CBD percentage alone.

-Last month, a study reported 95% of those leaving cannabis stores in the first week after legalization could not say which brand they had purchased
+Last month, a study reported 95% of those leaving cannabis stores in the first week after legalization could not say which brand they had purchased.
+Now retailers and LPs are worried that without branding and marketing, they’ll be hamstrung in differentiating their products in the minds of their customers.
+One predictable but effective fix for that has emerged: social media influencers.

 The Latest from Leafly